Skip to main content

 start_period: 60s

-On the host machine want to set permissions for docker.sock and docker binary.
+On the host machine, set the required permissions for docker.sock:

 Share with your friends